andymasteroffish/BoosterPackGenerator/README.md

 This app will create ready to print booster packs by drawing images from three folders (common, uncommon, rare) and randomly putting them into sets.

 The card images can be of any size but they must all be the same size.
-Any standard image format should work.
+Images must be .jpg .gif or .png.

 There is a settings.xml file that the app will look for that describes where the card images are and with what frequency they should appear (among other things).
-This file must be on the same level as the app.
+This file must be in the same folder as the app.

+You can edit settings.xml by opening it up with any text editting program.

 ------------------